hazraChandrima/learning-git/README.md

 ``` bash
 $ git merge intro-image
 ```
+#
+##  Resolving conflicts when merging with main/master

-This command resulted in a conflict between the 2 branches in intro.html, which, ofcourse, I created on purpose for the sake of learning.
+The merge command resulted in a conflict between the 2 branches in the file intro.html, which, ofcourse, I created on purpose for the sake of learning.
 Then I made necessary chanegs in the file of our concern and resolved the conflict.

 ``` bash